 - All adult Guild members are required to complete a Data Protection form.
 This may be in the format of a tower submission or an individual form.

-- For all junior Guild members, a parent or guardian must complete a junior form.
+- For all Guild members aged 12 or under, a parent or guardian must complete an individual form.

-- Guild members who are district or Guild officers should in addition complete an
+- Guild members who are district or Guild officers should, in addition, complete an officer form.

-- Tower contacts who are not members of the Guild should complete a tower correspondent form.
+- Tower contacts should complete a tower correspondent form.